 Arts of Survival Documentaries will collect eight short documentaries that are the result of collaborations between Estonian directors and their international peers.
 Expressing the uniqueness and diversity of South Estonia, the films will be screened in cinemas, on television, and in small villages throughout Estonia—and viewers who are more comfortable in evening gowns and suits will be able to enjoy these films at some of Europe’s most prestigious film festivals.

-Over the next couple of years, renowned documentary filmmakers from around the world will come to South Estonia for two-week residencies to research documentary subjects that inspire them.
+In 2022-2023 renowned documentary filmmakers from around the world will come to South Estonia for residencies to research documentary subjects that inspire them and start making film.
 In the global context, Estonia is distinguished by many features—from children’s robotics groups to the natural uniqueness of its wetlands; from active village life to the impact of Jüri Lotman, Uku Masing and Jaan Kaplinski; from shops in the countryside that are undergoing a revival to Tartu’s newest start-ups.